m14r41/CyberSecurity-Interview/VAPT-Interview.md

 # Acknowledgements & Credits
 This section acknowledges and thanks the people whose content has been referenced.
-Proper credit is given to honor their contributions and expertise
+Proper credit is given to honor their contributions and expertise.

 | **Credit**          | **Reference**                                |
 |---------------------|----------------------------------------------|
 | Aryaa Mathur     | [LinkedIn](https://www.linkedin.com/in/aryaacybersec/) |

-Here is the markdown version of the content from your file:

 ---